markusl/cdk-ecr-image-scan-handler/README.md

 # cdk-ecr-image-scan-handler

-Get automated notifications from AWS scanned ECR images that contain findings.
+With this CDK construct you can get automated notifications from ECR images that contain security findings when the AWS ECR image scan finishes.

 ## Usage